The Maximum Muscle Building Rep

 - MTor activation seems to be greater with both eccentric actions and loaded stretching.
 MTor is the trigger that initiates protein synthesis/muscle building.

 For most of us, strength and size gains are the name of the game.
 However, the positive effects of negative training don’t stop there.
 We could also note the following “fringe” benefits:

 - Greater cross-education (Hortobagyi and Lambert 1997).
-Cross-education refers to transfer of strength gains from one limb-side to the other.
-In practical terms it means that if you were to work only your right arm using eccentric actions, some of the strength gains would transfer to the left arm.
+Cross-education refers to the transfer of strength gains from one limb-side to the other.
+In practical terms, it means that if you were to work only your right arm using eccentric actions, some of the strength gains would transfer to the left arm.
 This can be very beneficial to prevent excessive strength loss if one limb is immobilized.

 - Eccentric training is also a superior method to treat tendinosis when compared with concentric exercise (Mafi et al. 2001).
 So, it could be argued that this form of training is adequate for use by injured athletes and that it is relatively safer than concentric training even if the loads used are greater.